Viking Line's Viking Grace Passenger Ferry, Finland

-Viking Grace is a passenger and car ferry being constructed to operate along the Turku - Aland Islands (Finland) - Stockholm (Sweden) route on the Baltic Sea.
-When commissioned in 2013, she will be the world's most environmentally-friendly and most energy efficient passenger ship of her size.
-She will have a gross registered tonnage of 57,000t.
+Viking Grace is a passenger and car ferry operating along the Turku – Aland Islands (Finland) – Stockholm (Sweden) route on the Baltic Sea.

-The ferry will be owned and operated by Viking Line, a Finland-based ferry operator.
-STX Finland, which is a part of the international shipbuilding group STX Europe, is building the vessel for an estimated cost of €240m.
+The ferry is owned and operated by Viking Line, a Finland-based ferry operator.
+STX Finland, which is a part of the international shipbuilding group STX Europe, constructed the vessel at an estimated cost of €240m ($320m).

-Finish interior architecture firm dSign Vertti Kivi & Co is responsible for designing and outfitting the vessel's interior areas.
-Propulsion machinery for the new ferry will be supplied by Wärtsilä.
-Energy management systems will be supplied by ABB.
+Finish interior architecture firm dSign Vertti Kivi & Co was responsible for designing and outfitting the vessel’s interior areas.

 Details of Viking Line and STX Finland's agreement